tedca77/IME/README.md

 3. It is difficult to search or review geographical and other metadata across a collection of images – in Windows you have to select properties on each photo in turn.
 IME helps you view the geographical information and remind you of trips and visits, and helps to identify where photos have been taken.
 4. Windows thumbnail generation can be slow for large collections – IME generates thumbnails which are faster to view in the HTML reports.
 5. Adobe Lightroom “Classic” is a great tool – but reverse Geocoding is only possible by purchasing one of the Lightroom Cloud-based packages.
 Adobe Bridge does not have geocoding capabilities.
 There is a plug in for Lightroom Classic which does something similar, but this tool is independent of Lightroom or other tools.
+6. IME provides Windows searching of location metadata.
 # About Photo Metadata
-Photo metadata in stored within each image file (such as JPEG files which are produced by most mobile phones).
+Photo metadata in stored within each JPEG image file (JPEG files are produced by most mobile phones).
 The metadata is organised in a set of categories.
 These categories include:
 * **EXIF** – this contains the longitude and latitude information, as well as information on the camera / phone,  date of photo etc.
 * **IPTC** – this contains the additional geographical information e.g. City, State /Province, Country etc.  Windows Explorer and Windows Properties do not show most of the IPTC data – the easiest way to see this is using the freeware IrfanView,( an excellent image viewer and editor which is useful for sizing and cropping photos).
 ExifTool is another excellent program that can be used to view all metadata.
 You can also use Adobe Lightroom (which I also use) and other professional software most of which is quite expensive.
 Adobe Bridge is free software which provides equivalent searching to Lightroom for IPTC metadata.
 * **JPEG Comments** – this section allows multiple comments to be stored.
 (Adobe LightRoom Classic and Windows do not show these comments).
-* **Windows metadata** (e.g. Title, Comments, Subject, Tags) – Windows shows some of the EXIF and IPTC data as Windows properties – the Windows metadata is available by right clicking on a a file and selecting “Properties” in Windows.
+* **Windows metadata** (e.g. Title, Comments, Subject, Tags) – Windows shows some of the EXIF and IPTC data as Windows "Properties" – the Windows metadata is available by right clicking on a a file and selecting “Properties” in Windows.
-One of the difficulties is that different programs given metadata different names and WIndows will pick from both JPEG andf IPTC sections to populate some of these fields, so it is not always that clear which item of metadata is referred to.
+One of the difficulties is that different programs given metadata different names and Windows will pick from both JPEG andf IPTC sections to populate some of these fields, so it is not always that clear which item of metadata is referred to.
 At the end of this documentation, there is a table with the key metadata items relevant to this program.
-(See further information.)

 IME will leave the standard Windows date fields (Date Modified, Date Accessed and Date Created) unchanged after processing.
 # Getting Started